ziyangwang007/CV-WSL-MIS/README.md

 ## Acknowledgement

-This code is mainly borrowed WSL4MIS.
+This code is mainly borrowed WSL4MIS, UNet, SwinUNet, USTM, and etc.